transloadit/uppy/website/src/docs/progressbar.md

 ### `hideAfterFinish: true`

-When true, progress bar hides after the uplaod has finished.
+When true, hides the progress bar after the upload has finished.
 If false, it remains visible.